DMARC Policy Guide: none, quarantine, reject

 Setting Up Your DMARC Record

 Before you create a DMARC record, you need SPF and DKIM in place.
 DMARC builds on these protocols.
 If you haven’t configured them yet, start there.
+See our guides for Google Workspace and Microsoft 365 if you’re using those platforms.

 You can check your current setup with our email authentication checker to see what’s already in place.